muqsit-azeem/pomdp-explainable-strategies/quantitative/heart/README.md

 ## PRISM file

-The file `heart-disease.dot` models a simplified version of the diagnosis and treatment of ischemic heart disease as described in [1].
+The file `heart-disease.prism` models a simplified version of the diagnosis and treatment of ischemic heart disease as described in [1].

 ## FSC generation